thunderbird/developer-docs/add-ons/updating/tb78/README.md

 # Update for Thunderbird 78

-Support for legacy extensions was removed from the Thunderbird Beta version 74, released in February 2020.
-Therefore, only the modern MailExtensions are compatible with Thunderbird 78.
+Support for legacy extensions was removed from Thunderbird Beta version 74, released in February 2020.
+Therefore, only modern MailExtensions are compatible with Thunderbird 78.
 This guide is intended to help developers to port their Legacy WebExtensions to MailExtensions.
-While the intention of the guide is to simplify the porting process, porting Legacy WebExtensions is not a straightforward process and requires a lot of time and some degree of development experience.

 {% hint style="info" %} We do not suggest to convert older Legacy Bootstrapped Extensions or Legacy Overlay Extensions (as used in Thunderbird 60) directly to MailExtensions.
 They should first be converted to Legacy WebExtensions as described in the [update guide for Thunderbird 68](https://developer.thunderbird.net/add-ons/updating/tb68). {% endhint %}